How to Join The Jamestowne Society and First California Company

 In addition, the Library of Virginia’s collections include a large variety of information under Military Service (including Dunsmore’s and the Revolutionary War and War of 1812, through Confederate pension and other records), Historic Virginia Government, Photograph Collection for historic buildings, and Land Office Patents and Grants (including a database including patents and grants from the crown and commonwealth from 1623 to 1992 and database of grants in the Northern Neck Proprietary from 1692 to 1862 (images available online).

 Other unusual sources include online books that are out of copyright and often include family histories, and the National Trust for Historic Preservation Interactive Map of the James River’s historic areas.
-The Library of Virginia also maintains on-going forums for Virginia genealogy and history research issues and topics, that includes periodic updates of digitalization of chancery records of various Virginia counties.

 The most popular and standard reference books and online links for researching settlers and residents of early Virginia include the following: